Better Software for Reproducible Science

 Introduction

-Attendees can participate in the hands-on section in two modes: using the LLM’s web interface, or using CodeScribe, a tool that enables using chat-completion through the API interface of the LLM.
-The main objectives of the hands-on can met by using the web interface.
+You can participate in the hands-on section in two modes: using the LLM’s web interface, or using CodeScribe, a tool that enables using chat-completion through the API interface of the LLM.
+The main objectives of the hands-on can be met by using the web interface.
 The advantage of using CodeScribe is to get exposure to the chat-completion technique, and getting to know a tool that can be very handy for writing code.

 Advance preparation